rusiaaman/wcgw-vscode/README.md

 # WCGW

-A VS Code extension that helps you share code snippets with context to Claude.
+A Mac only VS Code extension that helps you share code snippets with context to Claude.
 Designed to work with wcgw mcp https://github.com/rusiaaman/wcgw.git

 ## Features